Fanfic / TSA The Amazing Spider Man

 - Door Stopper: As this is a retelling of the entire Spider-Man story, it was always going to be this.
-While the first volume is only 50,000 words, the second volume is nearing 800,000 words and is not yet complete.
+While the first volume is only 50,000 words, the second volume is over one million words and is not yet complete.
 And there's another two volumes planned.

 - Dude, Where's My Respect?: After playing the main role in ending a cosmic event Shield (read: Warbird) won't let Spider-Man get involved in a later one because he is a "civilian".

 - Evil Costume Switch: Spider-Man after wearing the Symbiote version of the suit.

 - Evil Redhead: Sin in the Red Skull Rising arc.

 - Evil vs. Evil: For control of New York's criminal underworld.